Alaska

 Anchorage is the main airport of entry into Alaska.
 Direct flights to Anchorage are not easy to find.
 As a rule, the trip requires a stopover in cities such as Seattle, Los Angeles, Phoenix, Minneapolis or Vancouver.

-A combination of flights from TAP, from US Airways and Alaska Airlines allows you to get from Lisbon to Anchorage via Newark and Phoenix, for prices starting at 1400 euros.
+A combination of flights from TAP, US Airways and Alaska Airlines allows you to get from Lisbon to Anchorage via Newark and Phoenix, for prices starting at 1400 euros.

 Must Do's